xdoardo/co-thesis/thesis/chapters/imp/analysis/dia.typ

 //typstfmt::on
 ]

-It is worth to reflect upon the definition of #coderef(<code-cvars>).
-What this code does it compute the set of _initialized_ variables in a command `c`; as done in @concrete-semantics, we construct this set of initialized variables in the most careful way possible: of course, `skip` does not have any initialized variable and `assign id a` adds `id` to the set of initialized variables.
+It is worth to reflect upon the definition of @code-cvars.
+This code computes the set of _initialized_ variables in a command `c`; as done in @concrete-semantics, we construct this set of initialized variables in the most conservative way possible: of course, `skip` does not have any initialized variable and `assign id a` adds `id` to the set of initialized variables.

 However, when considering composite commands, we must consider that, except for